pyxem/kikuchipy/doc/dev/running_writing_tests.rst

     pip install --editable .[tests]

-Some useful :doc:`fixtures <pytest:explanation/fixtures>`, like a dummy scan and corresponding background pattern, are available in the ``conftest.py`` file.
+Some useful :doc:`fixtures <pytest:explanation/fixtures>`, like a dummy EBSD scan and a corresponding background pattern, are available in the ``conftest.py`` file.

 .. note::